austnbell/PSN/shiny/text/prediction_method.md

 The validation set across "Total Cluster" and "Total" are the same set.

-The below graph compares the feature importances of the selected cluster and the "Total" model.
+The below graph compares the feature importances via Shapley Values of the selected cluster and the "Total" model.
-It is ordered in descending importance of the selected cluster
+It is ordered in descending importance of the selected cluster.
+If nodes are selected then the feature importances of the selected nodes will also appear.

-These very basic results demonstrate that we can gain a more nuanced interpretation in predictive tasks without significant loss of predictive power.